Former Garda Superintendent and Serving Officer Charged in Organised Crime Investigation

 What's Next

-Both men are due to appear in court again in the coming weeks.
+Both Murphy and Keane are due to appear in court again in the coming weeks.
 The trial on indictment process means the cases could take months or years to reach a full hearing.
 The Garda Commissioner is expected to face questions about the investigation and its implications for the force.
-Full RTÉ coverage at RTÉ News.
+Whether the case will prompt a further review of Garda oversight mechanisms — or accelerate calls for an independent police authority with stronger powers — remains to be seen.